-The capital structure of the Corporation consists of cash, restricted cash, long-term debt and equity, which is comprised of retained earnings, contributed surplus and reserves.
+The capital structure of the Corporation consists of cash, restricted cash, long-term debt and equity, which is comprised of retained earnings and contributed surplus.

-The Corporation is required to finance certain capital expenditures with debt obtained from the OFA.
+The Corporation is required to finance certain capital expenditures with debt obtained from the Ontario Financing Authority (OFA).
 The approval of the Minister of Finance is required for the Corporation to borrow funds for major capital expenditures.